-In the fiscal year 2017, the one-year variable compensation, excluding the payment to Mr. Rice Powell, amounted to €6,674 thousand.
+In the fiscal year 2018, the one-year variable compensation, excluding the payment to Mr. Rice Powell, amounted to \in 7,333 thousand.
 This equals 98% of the total one-year variable compensation.
-The remaining part in an amount of €148 thousand was converted into a component based on a multi-year assessment and the payment was postponed by two years.
+The remaining part in an amount of \in 171 thousand was converted into a component based on a multi-year assessment and the payment was postponed by two years.

-To ensure that the overall system of compensation of the members of the Management Board is oriented towards long-term and sustained corporate development, the compensation system provides that the share of long-term variable compensation components is at least equal in its amount to half of the total variable compensation components granted to the respective member of the Management Board.
-As a means of ensuring this minimum ratio in favor of the compensation components oriented towards the long term, it is expressly provided that the Supervisory Board may determine that the one-year variable compensation to be paid as a rule annually is converted (pro rata) into a variable compensation component based on a multi-year assessment, in order to also take account of any negative developments within the assessment period.
+To ensure that the overall system of compensation of the members of the Management Board is oriented towards longterm and sustained corporate development, the compensation system provides that the share of long-term variable compensation components is at least equal in its amount to half of the total variable compensation components granted to the respective member of the Management Board.
+As a means of ensuring this minimum ratio in favor of the compensation components oriented towards the long term, it is expressly provided that the Supervisory Board may determine that the one-year variable compensation to be paid as a rule annually is converted (pro rata) into a variable compensation component based on a multi-year assessment, in order to also take account of any negative developments within the performance period.
 This is done in such a way that the maturity of the yearly oneyear variable compensation earned on a variable basis is postponed at the discretion of the Supervisory Board, either on a pro rata basis or in its entirety, by two years.
-At the same time, it is ensured that any payment is made to the member of the Management Board after expiration of such multi-year period only if (i) no subsequent adjustment of the net income (adjusted for extraordinary effects) attributable to Fresenius SE & Co.
+At the same time, it is ensured that any payment is made to the member of the Management Board after expiration of such multi-year period only if (i) no subsequent adjustment of the net income (adjusted for extraordinary effects) attributable to Fresenius SE& Co.
 KGaA (after deduction of noncontrolling interest) decisive for assessing the one-year variable compensation beyond an amount equal to a tolerance range of 10% is made, and (ii) the amount of net income attributable to Fresenius SE & Co.
 KGaA (adjusted for extraordinary effects) in the two relevant subsequent years is not substantially less than the net income attributable to Fresenius SE & Co.
-KGaA
+KGaA (adjusted for extraordinary effects, after deduction of noncontrolling interest) of the respective preceding fiscal years.
+In the event of the aforementioned conditions for payment being missed only to a minor and/or partial extent, the Supervisory Board may resolve on a corresponding pro rata payment of the converted portion of the one-year variable compensation.
+No interest is payable on the converted one-year variable compensation claim from the time when it first arises until the time of its effective payment.
+In this way, the oneyear variable compensation can be converted pro rata or in its entirety into a genuine variable compensation component on a multi-year assessment basis, which also participates in any negative developments during the relevant performance period.